Numidia: Architecture

-The term “Royal Numidian Architecture” was coined for the monuments that were constructed by the Numidian kings.
+The term "Royal Numidian Architecture" was coined for the monuments that were constructed by the Numidian kings.
 These monuments consist of tombs, tumuli and sanctuaries.
-Some examples of these structures are the mausoleum of Thugga, the tomb of Beni Rhenane, a tomb at Henchur Burgu in Djerba as well as two tumulus tombs known as the Madghacen and the Royal Mausoleum of Mauretania.
-There are also altars that were built at Simitthus and Kbor Klib.
+Some examples of these structures are the mausoleum of Thugga, the tomb of Beni Rhenane, a tomb at Henchur Burgu in Djerba as well as two tumulus tombs known as the Medracen and the Royal Mausoleum of Mauretania.
+There are also altars that were built at Simitthu and Kbor Klib.
 All of these monuments were built within the area ruled by Massinissa and his descendants.

 Numidian urban life reflected this same cultural blend.
 Historian Gabirel Camps stresses that cities such as Cirta, Siga, and Volubilis were not Carthaginian colonies, but authentic centers of Punic culture.
 They displayed Punic urban planning, sanctuaries, and inscriptions while retaining Berber characteristics.
 Architecture provides striking examples of this synthesis.
 The Medracen mausoleum, built in the 4th or 3rd century BC, is a vast royal tomb that combines the Berber form of the stepped tumulus with Punic and Hellenistic features such as Doric columns, Egyptian-style cornices, and cedar ceilings.
 Other mausolea at Dougga, Maktar, and Khroub illustrate the same mixture.
-These monuments show that Numidian elites were already deeply Punicized well before Carthage’s destruction, while still maintaining indigenous forms.
+These monuments show that Numidian elites were already deeply Punicized well before Carthage's destruction, while still maintaining indigenous forms.

 Massinissa was likely the first Numidian ruler to Hellenize his court, turning it into a cultural center visited by figures like Polybios and Ptolemy VIII.
 His coinage displayed Greek artistic traits (a diademed bust, the elephant symbol of Numidian royalty).
 He may have pioneered the use of Numidian marble and adopted Hellenistic-style architecture, including monumental tombs.